RoopaMalavally/Documentation/Pytest/Pytest_Readme.txt

 I chose the Installation and Getting Started guide for the following reasons:

 - Installation is the inital setup and a basic requirement to deploy an application or a service into action.
-It is important we understand and adhere to the system requirements prior to deploying the application.
+It is important we understand and adhere to the system and other requirements prior to deploying the application.

-- The deployment guide documentation requires working with the development or QA team to understand the recommended server configuration and seek clarifications, as needed.
+- The deployment guide documentation requires working with the development or QA teams to understand the recommended server configuration and seek clarifications, as needed.

-From a documentation best practice perspective, we must ensure the steps to install an application is documented accurately prior to providing the complexities of server configuration and deployment of components.
+From a documentation best practice perspective, we must ensure the steps to install an application is documented accurately prior to providing the complexities of configuration and deployment of components.

 ***************************************************